grafana/agent/docs/sources/flow/monitoring/component_metrics.md

 for a `prometheus.remote_write` component labeled `production` will have a `component_id` label with the value `prometheus.remote_write.production`.

-The [reference documentation][] for each component will describe the list of component-specific metrics that component exposes.
+The [reference documentation](ref:reference-documentation) for each component will describe the list of component-specific metrics that component exposes.
 Not all components will expose metrics.

-{{% docs/reference %}}
-[components]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/concepts/components.md"
-[components]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/agent/flow/concepts/components.md"
-[grafana-agent run]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/reference/cli/run.md"
-[grafana-agent run]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/agent/flow/reference/cli/run.md"
-[reference documentation]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/reference/components"
-[reference documentation]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/agent/flow/reference/components"
-{{% /docs/reference %}}